BeibhinnOHora/CZI-to-Mito-PreProcessor/README.md

 Fiji/ImageJ macro for pre-processing Zeiss CZI microscopy data for Mitochondrial Analyzer (and equivalent tools e.g. MiNa)

 **Example Data:**
-Two example confocal microscopy files used to demonstrate and validate the Fiji/ImageJ macro “CZI-to-Mitochondrial Analyzer Preprocessor.” can be found on Zenodo: https://doi.org/10.5281/zenodo.19427507
+Two example confocal microscopy files used to demonstrate and validate the Fiji/ImageJ macro “CZI-to-Mitochondrial Analyzer Preprocessor.”

-The dataset includes two .czi images (Zeiss confocal format) and representative output files: ROI coordinates (.zip), quantitative metrics (.csv), and mitochondrial sub‑stacks (.tif).
+This repository includes the CZI-to-Mito-PreProcessor.ijm macro for Fiji, two .czi images (Zeiss confocal format) and representative output files: ROI coordinates (.zip), quantitative metrics (.csv), and mitochondrial sub‑stacks (.tif).

 These example data are provided solely for testing the preprocessing macro.
 No biological interpretation should be drawn.

-For full macro code and documentation, see the corresponding GitHub repository: https://github.com/<your‑username>/CZI-to-Mito-Preprocessor

-**Image Channels:**
+Image Channels:

 C1: EGFP 488